Peeeeteer/tabbie/docs/get_started.md

 ## Troubleshooting

 ### ESP32 Won't Connect
-- Double-check your WiFi name and password in the `.env` file
+- Double-check your WiFi name and password in the `.env` file and press "save"
 - Make sure your ESP32 and computer are on the same WiFi network

 ### Dashboard Won't Start